Mendonça gives until July 1st for Petrobras to explain readjustments - Notícias

 Minister André Mendonça, of the Federal Supreme Court (STF), extended to July 1 the deadline for Petrobras to present the criteria adopted by the company to readjust the price of fuels.

 Last week, the magistrate had demanded that Petrobras send data to the STF until this Friday (24).
 However, the company asked for five more business days.
-The oil company said that it would not be able to meet the time initially established due to the “large volume of data to be analyzed to determine the requested information and documentation”.
+The oil company said it would not be able to meet the time initially established due to the “large volume of data to be analyzed to determine the information and documentation requested”.

 Mendonça complied with Petrobras’ request.
 “Given the reasonableness of the claim and the principle of procedural cooperation, I grant the additional period requested until July 1, 2022”, he decided.